Visit the Walt Disney Family Museum to learn Walt Disney's amazing story.

 3. See the type of ambulance that Walt Disney drove in Paris in WWI

 Walt joined the Red Cross Ambulance Corps in WWI at age sixteen, and worked at a field hospital in Paris.
 He had forged a certificate to declare that he was seventeen, the minimum age required.
 There's an ambulance on display at the Walt Disney Family Museum, similar to the one he worked on.

 4. Learn about Walt's bankruptcy, then move to Hollywood at age 21

-Walt then decided to take his chances in Hollywood, moving there in 1923 at the age of 21.
-He joined his brother Roy who was already there.
+Walt then decided to take his chances in Hollywood, moving there in 1923 at the age of 21, joining his brother Roy who was already there.

 Walt and his brother Roy launched Hollywood's first cartoon animation studio, the Disney Brothers Studio (later known as Walt Disney Studio).
 Their roles were clearly defined - Roy worked on the financial side of the business, and Walt was the creative talent and developed the animations.

 5. Discover how Walt Disney taught himself animation!

 walt disney life story